media-comp/2022-iSeparate/README.md

   To do

 ## Separate using pre-trained model
-**Currently the D3Net model has been uploaded to Huggingface** and you can run inference using that model with the `separate.py` script.
+**Currently the D3Net model has been uploaded to Huggingface** and you can run vocals-accompaniment separation using that model with the `separate.py` script.
 Invoke the separation as follows:

 ```shell